kachan2/CS-222-Data-Visualization/README.md

 Back end:
 * **data**:
-  * **client**: contains the React App files
+  * **client**: contains all relevant data files
   * **public**: this folder contains our data parsing and analyzation files in folders *clean-data* and *data-analysis*
     * **components**:
-      * **Data Analyzation Pipeline**: script reads in datasets and performs whatever cleaning was necessary (rids file of outliers, etc.)
+      * **Data Parsing Pipeline**: script reads in datasets and performs whatever cleaning was necessary (rids file of outliers, etc.)
-      * **dropdown**: a menu that opens and closes onclick as well as renders a different map component depending on the type selected
-      * **slider**: injects new data into the map component when changed by the user by prompting a new action to update the map states
-      * **maps**: reads the csv data and maps it to the data state in the component.
-A composable map is rendered with geographies that match the data ids to the topojson ids from the geoUrl
+      * **Visualizations**: files containing data visualizations for all the years; visualizations include pie charts and scatter plots for the year by year data

 ## Project Setup
 1. Clone this GitHub repository